NextEra Energy, Inc. (NEE): History, Ownership, Mission, How It Works & Makes Money

 NextEra Energy's Financial Performance

-To gain more insights into NextEra Energy and its investors, check out: Exploring NextEra Energy, Inc. (NEE) Investor Profile: Who’s Buying and Why?
+For a deeper dive into who is investing in this dual-engine model and why, check out Exploring NextEra Energy, Inc. (NEE) Investor Profile: Who's Buying and Why?

 NextEra Energy, Inc. (NEE) Market Position & Future Outlook